Michaelndolo/Maven_Advanced_MySQL_Data_Analysis/README.md

 You will analyze and optimize marketing channels, measure and test website conversion performance, and use data to understand the impact of new product launches.

+### Understanding the Database
+---

+We'll be working with six related tables, which contain eCommerce data about:
+ - Website Activity
+ - Products
+ - Orders and Refunds

+We'll use MySQL to understand how customers access and interact with the site, analyze landing page performance and conversion, and explore product-level sales.

 ### The Objective
 ---